me-chiel/MagicWandMod/README.md

 ![Scematic](img/Hitachi_schem.png)

+The signals from the Magic Wand are pulled up to 5V.
+Be careful.
+Don't connect these directly to your ESP board, or you will fry it.
+Such boards can handle 3,3V signals max.
+For this experiment I have used this [module](https://www.wemos.cc/en/latest/d1/d1_mini_lite.html).

 ## Too lazy to integrate inside the magic wand
 I could probably integrate everyting on a tiny PCB and put it all inside the Wand. sadly this was not the case and a [micro USB](https://www.tinytronics.nl/shop/en/cables-and-connectors/connectors/usb/micro-usb-2.0-female-to-dip-adapter) connector was used.